Pedana: Governance

 Pedana municipality was formed in the year 1985.
 It is a III–Grade Municipality with 23 wards and spread over an area of 20.72 km2.

 Transport

 The town is well connected to many towns and cities by means of rail and road transport.
 The town has a total road length of 76.12 km.
 NH 216 passes through the town which connects Digamarru and Ongole.
 Pedana railway station is classified as a D–category stations in the Vijayawada railway division of South Coast Railway zone.

 Economy

 Handloom weaving is one of the town's main occupations.
 The Kalamkari technique is used, a type of block printing using natural dyes onto cotton and Silk Fabric/Saree.
+The craft received Geographical Indication (GI) status under the Geographical Indications of Goods (Registration and Protection) Act, 1999.
+A significant section of the local workforce is involved in block carving, dye preparation, printing, and fabric washing.
+However, local artisans face economic pressure from power-loom imitations and machine-printed synthetic substitutes.Situated in the fertile Krishna River delta, the broader economy of Pedana Mandal relies heavily on agriculture.
+Paddy (rice) is the primary crop cultivated in the surrounding rural hinterland, along with coconut plantations and commercial aquaculture (prawn and fish farming).
+The town serves as a local commercial market for agricultural produce and operates an Agricultural Produce Market Committee (APMC) yard for wholesale crop trading.
+Agro-processing facilities such as rice mills and small-scale cold storage units also support the regional farm trade.